Tour a French Mansion – The Palacete Los Moreau

 The Details

-Allow an hour or 2.
+Allow an hour.

 Driving directions: Take Route 2 to KM 115.5 and get onto Route 464 south.
 Continue on Route 464 to KM 2.6, where you’ll turn right (there’s a Ruben Mini Mart on the corner).
 Then follow the signs.